sandunsameera/git-persona/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the The Unlicense.
 See the [LICENSE](LICENSE) file for details.

 ---

 ## Support

-If you encounter any issues or have questions, please open an issue on [GitHub](https://github.com/your-repo/git-persona/issues).
+If you encounter any issues or have questions, please open an issue on [GitHub](https://github.com/sandunsameera/git-persona/issues).